Welcome to Joan's Revlon Doll Website

 I get many requests for information on accurate-to-original replacement wearables for Revlon dolls.

 Here are some of the sources I've used.
 I take no responsibility for their products nor do I receive any incentive for placing these

 larger doll shoes - Ebay sellers "dolliehawk" & "one..more..time"

 A little about me & the history of this website:

 I was born (1946) & raised in Minneapolis & have spent most of my life in that area.
 I was a psychiatric RN for 35 years.
-I have 2 sons, 3 step-daughters, a

 I got my 18 inch Revlon in 1957.
 My mother & I sewed for her throughout my life.
 I didn't become a collector of Revlon dolls or researcher until the early